Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Agents with edges act like focused employees.

 Common fakes confuse buyers.
 GPT wrappers lack depth.
 Generic bots span ten workflows.
 Text generators skip end-to-end ownership.
-These fail quick.
+These fail quickly.
 They promise flexibility but dodge accountability.
 Hallucinations spread without borders.

-Production agents stay narrow, firm, rigid.
+Production agents stay narrow, firm, and rigid.
 Those traits deliver results.

 Why Vertical AI Agents Emerged in the First Place?